seqan/hibf/doc/about/api/index.md

 In particular, building SeqAn in the presence of different C++ standard library types may change SeqAn types, especially for pre-adopted types in the `std` module — these will resolve to standard library types as of C++20.

-We do promise, however, that Library_Template data structures¹ serialised to disk are de-serialisable by later versions of Library_Template.
+We do promise, however, that HIBF data structures¹ serialised to disk are de-serialisable by later versions of HIBF.
 The reverse is not true, however, and re-serialising a data structure serialised by a previous release might result in a different (updated) on-disk format.